JanMalch/wenn.js/README.md

 ## Work in Progress

-- [ ] make Cases chainable, to propagate new values
+- [ ] write `wennChained` function, to make Cases chainable, to propagate new values
 - [ ] improve error messages and typings (?)
 - [ ] gladly accept any recommendations and help